 Projects submitted by American publishers which are not selected for a French Voices Award will automatically be considered for the Hemingway Grant.
 Translation projects without an American publisher may apply for the Hemingway Grant if they provide a letter from an American publisher expressing interest in publishing the book.

-The deadline of the first 2014 session is February 18th.
-For the second 2014 session, completed applications are due on August 29th, 2014.
+The deadline for the first 2016 session is January 23, 2017 and May 15, 2017 for the second session.
 Applications must be submitted online: please be advised that incomplete files will NOT be considered.
 Laureates will be announced twice a year and honored at a prestigious ceremony.
 For more information or to submit an application please visit our WEBSITE.

 2) FICTION / NON FICTION PRIZES